Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ## Security & Pairing

 -   **Room code** six characters.
--   **Auth:** `POST /pair` validates code → issues hard-to-guess `clientId` (opaque token in header) (instead of c1, c2).
--   The browser persistently stores clientId and client nickname.
+-   The browser persistently stores clientName.
 If these entries are not found when loading "/", go to "/landing".
 -   No PII.

 ------------------------------------------------------------------------